LinkageIO/cob/README.md

 name: cob # The name of this server instance, must be unique for
 #      each instance, can be overridden by '-n' flag
 port: 50000 # Port to which the server will be attached
+host:
+  localhost # The allowed hosts that can communicate with this server
+  # (must be 0.0.0.0 with docker or to allow external connections)
 threads: 8 # How many individual threads the sever process may use
 timeout: 500 # How long a thread maybe unresponsive before termination
 dev: